kbardool/WebDesignProject/README.md

 * [Angular Smart Table] - Smart table is an Angularjs module to easily display data in a table with a set of built in features such filtering,sorting, etc
 * [jQuery]

+#### How to try it out
+* Deploy WAR file to local app server
+* Try it on HEROKU: <https://websrvr.herokuapp.com/>

+... it's still quite frigile, so please be gentle :-)

 #### Persistance Layer
  Originally project was built using MySQL, but switched over to HSQLDB integrated Database for portability